kkphoenixgx/Programming-Classes/Docker/Containers.md

 To run our container, we need a image, check how to create one in [Create a Image](Images.md#Create%20a%20Image)

 With *imageId*, what is displayed in the  last line of `docker build .` like it: "Successfully built *d2cc7b04fb0a*" we can create our container with the image just running: **docker run imageId**.
 However, since our container has a port to connect, we publish **docker run -p 3000:80 imageId** to fully connect our local port to the container port.

-And, to shut down a container, we can run `docker ps` to show the containerName and shut down it running **docker stop containerName**

 ### Util note: